DeiC-HPC/cotainr/examples/LUMI/conda_pytorch_rocm/README.md

 # Conda PyTorch ROCm example

 This is an example of a container that includes the full ROCm stack and a ROCm compatible PyTorch Conda environment for use with the GPU nodes on LUMI.
+It uses an official AMD ROCm base image from <https://hub.docker.com/u/rocm> and the official PyTorch ROCm pip wheels from <https://download.pytorch.org/whl/rocm5.2/>.

 ## Building the container